Build a Customer-Centric Experience with Growth-Driven Design [Video]

 When the website launch occurs, important assessments take place:

 Comparing Goals and Performance: GDD involves reassessing the goals after determining the overall performance of the live product.
-Rather than checking off a goal as being completed and then moving forward, consider reworking the goal to meet new objectives or take things to a different level.
+Rather than checking off a goal as being completed and moving forward, consider reworking the goal to meet new objectives or take things to a different level.

 Performing Additional Research: Think of GDD as an ever-evolving process that requires new research to ensure that the goals selected during the planning stage remain the most relevant ones in the near future.
 This research informs the marketing and web design teams of possible changes that will make even more impact or improve upon the progress already made.